 The main street through Hoi An is lined with Tailors that glisten with fabrics and silks of hundreds of different colours and textures.
 Enthusiastic saleswomen beckon you in, eager to measure every inch of your body and have you fitted for that perfect new outfit!
 Beware fellow backpackers, once inside it is addictive!
 Read our article about getting clothes tailor-made in Hoi An - 'Stitched Up in Vietnam'.

 There's a very interesting local market selling everything from live chickens to dragon fruit to tacky souvenirs.
-Best experienced in the early morning when the market is at it’s busiest, every day market life is interesting to watch as locals trade goods and haggle prices.
-As you walk through the market towards the Port, you'll find the ‘FIsh Market.'
+Best experienced in the early morning when the market is at its busiest, everyday market life is interesting to watch as locals trade goods and haggle prices.
+As you walk through the market towards the Port, you'll find the 'Fish Market.'
 Boat loads of crabs, mackerel, cockles and other seafood come in every day to be sold in the market stalls.
 Fishing is still an important economic activity in Hoi An.

-There are some great cafes in Hoi An where you can while away a pleasnt afternoon munching delicious baked goods (influenced by French recipes!) and watch street life go by.
+There are some great cafes in Hoi An where you can while away a pleasant afternoon munching delicious baked goods (influenced by French recipes!) and watch street life go by.
 And as night falls, the bars become lively with travellers sharing stories over a beer.
-There's also a fun Salsa club (of all things!) across the river which s worth checking out if you're in the mood for dancing!
+There's also a fun salsa club (of all things!) across the river which s worth checking out if you're in the mood for dancing!

 Find a Place to Stay in Hoi An:

 - Phong Nha-Ke Bang National Park: Head to this incredible area for caves, trekking, waterfalls and more outdoor adventures.